 Live plants provide a very natural environment for your betta fish.
 It will give it more obstacles to swim and play through.
 Plants also provide shelter for your betta fish.
 Aside from the aesthetic benefit, plants also help keep the aquarium water clean.
 Plants will absorb ammonia (NH3) and Nitrates (NO3-) and use these as building blocks for growth.
 Plants also perform photosynthesis during exposure to light.
 The byproduct of this process is Oxygen and they absorb Carbon Dioxide produced by the fish.
-At night the process is reversed though so make sure to have adequate water agitation to let gas exchange to occur.
+At night the process is reversed though so make sure to have adequate water agitation to let gas exchange occur.

-Choosing to take care of live plants will affect the choice of substrate which is the material you will put on the bottom of your fish tank.
-Aquatic plants which are root feeders will need a nutrient rich substrate such as aqua soil or aquarium soil.
+Choosing to take care of live plants will affect the choice of the substrate which is the material you will put on the bottom of your fish tank.
+Aquatic plants which are root feeders will need a nutrient-rich substrate such as aqua soil or aquarium soil.
 There are plenty of brands to choose from and these are safe for betta fish.
 Floating plants are a good idea as well but be sure to give your pet direct access to the water’s surface.

 If you do not want to take care of live plants, then imitation plants are available.
 Just choose silk plants to avoid injury to your pet fish.

 Partial water changes of 20-25% every week is good for a filtered 5-gallon tank.
 You need to clean the smaller containers more frequently which can be a hassle for beginners and stressful to betta fish.